-A small town at the banks of a tranquil river, a castle at the top of a low hill, streets lined by dark wooden houses.
-Inuyama is a place where you can experience Japan from another time, with old traditions and masterful craftsmanship such as colorful festivals, pottery, and mechanical puppets.
+A small town nestled on the banks of a tranquil river, with a castle atop a low hill, and streets lined with dark wooden houses.
+Inuyama is a place where you can experience Japan from another era, with its ancient traditions and masterful craftsmanship such as colorful festivals, pottery, and mechanical puppets.

 Inuyama Castle: a National Treasure

-Inuyama Castle is the main draw of Inuyama.
-The small wooden castle is one of the last original 12 castles in Japan, which means it has not been destroyed since the end of the feudal age in 1867.
+Inuyama Castle, built in 1537 by Oda Yojiro Nobunyasu, the uncle of Oda Nobunaga, is the main draw of Inuyama.
+This small wooden castle is one of the last remaining original 12 castles in Japan, which means that it has remained intact since the end of the feudal age in 1867.
 It is also one of only 5 castles designated as national treasures.

-The castle is located on a hill overlooking the Kiso River.
-When you climb all the way to the top of the castle you have a wonderful 360-degree view of Inuyama, the Kiso River and even the faraway Nagoya skyline.
+Since the castle is located on a hill overlooking the Kiso River, when you ascend all the way to the summit of the castle you have a wonderful 360-degree panorama of Inuyama, the Kiso River, and even the distant Nagoya skyline.

-Because it is an original castle there is no elevator, no electricity, and no museum inside, just a small-scale model of the castle and some photos and images.
-This allows you to better appreciate what the castle was like during its use.
+Because it is an original castle, there are no elevators, no electricity, and no museum inside, only a scaled-down model of the castle and some photos and illustrations.
+This allows visitors to appreciate better what the castle was like during its operational years.

 Inuyama Castle (犬山城)